Want to put great fitness content on our radar? Post on Facebook and include #PTDCBestSubmission.

 — Shane McLean

 Having clients keep food journals can provide us, and them, with useful data.
-But it can also lead to frustration when a client insists they’re eating [insert unreasonably small number of calories] and not losing weight.
+But it can also lead to frustration when a client insists they're eating and not losing weight.

 Our challenge is to provide support and encouragement without pretending we don't see the elephant in the room: They're eating more than they're documenting.